rodrigomarchisilva/trybe-football-club/README.md

 * **Backend Technologies:** TypeScript, Node.js, Express, Sequelize, Mocha, Chai, Sinon.
 * **Frontend Technologies:** JavaScript, React, Axios, React Router.
 * **Secondary Technologies:** Docker (w/ compose);
-* **Description:** Project that provides information about football matches and classifications.
-I'm responsible for the whole backend, its tests and the database.
+* **Description:** It provides information about football matches and classifications.
+I'm responsible for the whole backend, its tests and the database, as well as the docker-compose for the whole application.
 Trybe provided the frontend.

 ### :printer: Cloning the project and opening it on VSCode